chuyqa/flux1_16gb/README.md

 Flux.1 typically requires a 24GB GPU, but you can run w/ 8bit precision and achieve ~ 20 sec/image using 14GB.

-Running flux takes a 24gb card..
-But you can adjust to 8bit and get it doing <20 sec on 14GB.

 Check out run_lite.py for a lightweight version, or run a Gradio app as shown below.